MoBakour/potatodb/README.md

 In the above example, the `updateMany()` method took a query test function instead of a query object.
 The query function filters for potatoes which have the age property greater than or equal to 18.

+#### Update Methods Options

+Both `updateOne()` and `updateMany()` methods could take a third options object.

+Available options:

+-   `updated`: (boolean) Specifies whether the returned result is the post-update or the pre-update version (defaults to true which returns the updated data).
+-   `project`: (object) An object that specifies fields to include/exclude from returned result.

 #### Farm.deleteOne

 The `deleteOne()` method is a farm method used to delete a single potato.
-The method takes a single argument, which could be a query object or a test function.
+The method takes two arguments: first is a query object or a test function, second is an options object.
 The method returns the deleted potato object.

 ```js
 await Farm.deleteOne({ name: "Alxa" });